Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 - Title: `About Adblock Plus`
 - Version number of extension added dynamically: `Version number xxx`
-- Text: `Copyright © 2016 Eyeo GmbH.
+- Text: `Copyright © 2016 eyeo GmbH.
-Adblock Plus is a registered ® trademark of Eyeo GmbH.`
+Adblock Plus is a registered ® trademark of eyeo GmbH.`
 - Button to close layover: `Close`
 - X closes the layover.